saniyaparveez/leetCodeSolution/README.md

 # Solution of leetCode Problems

-**Purpose of this solution is to help people to understand code in depth.**
+**Purpose of this solution is to help people to solve competitive code (Google, Microsoft, Facebook, etc.).**

 **For more solution (Sponsered), please contact me on saniyaparveez7@gmail.com**